Fostering great customer relationships has been an important aspect of business for, well, forever!

-Communicating with customers on a human level is a foundational part of a good sales nurturing process.
-Striking up a friendship, and having organic conversations in a familiar way, establishes trust and comfort in a way that static and straightforward selling just cannot accomplish.
+Communicating with customers on a human level is a foundational part of a good sales nurturing process, and an essential part of their buyer's journey.
+Striking up a friendly conversation, and having organic conversations with shoppers in a familiar way, is a business strategy that establishes trust and comfort in a way that static and straightforward selling and brand philosophy just cannot accomplish.

 Just take it from this article by the Forbes Business Development Council titled ‘What Makes a Good Salesperson’: “Good salespeople shouldn't treat client calls as a chance to pontificate; they should treat them as equitable conversations.
 You should still lead the call, but you need to give the customer time to respond.”

 A successful sales and business strategy basically requires the above-mentioned equitable conversations.

 That brings us to the concept of conversational commerce.
 What is conversational commerce, what are it's benefits, and why is it so important to the customer journey in car sales?
 Let's get started!